 Listen – really listen – to them.

 Paying attention to and devoting real energy to understanding what your spouse is trying to communicate shows that you value what they have to say.
 Listening without interrupting or putting them down shows that their thoughts, ideas, opinions, and feelings are important to you.
+Listen without trying to form a rebuttal in your mind, but in order to understand.

 Seek out their opinion.

 Don’t wait for your spouse to always initiate conversation.
 Seek out ways and times when you can ask for their input on what you are working on, struggling with, or interested in.
 Doing so shows you think they have something of value to offer.
+And make an honest effort to take their input into account in what you do next.

 Celebrate their wins.